5

 Meals: B,L,D

 Today's hike is an out-and-back route from your B&B. This stretch of trail features steep hills, a rugged coastline, and sweeping ocean views, with the chance to spot whales and seabirds, especially in the summer.
-About halfway from the Biscan Cove trailhead, you'll find a lovely picnic spot where Freshwater River meets the ocean by a creek and waterfall.
-The Horrid Gulch viewpoint is anything but horrid, though you'll want to watch for some boggy patches along the way.
+About halfway from the Biscan Cove trailhead, you'll find an ideal picnic spot and scenic viewpoint called Champs Lookout.
 The trail also passes through prime berry-picking areas and the remnants of the Cape St. Francis Lighthouse, along with a still-operational helicopter pad.

 Meals: B,L,D